 This course provides fabrication instruction to those who are proficient in at least one arc welding process.
 In this class students design, plan, layout, cut and fabricate their own welding projects.
 Students are required to purchase their own materials for projects.
 Prerequisite: WELDS 114.
-No class on 11/6 and 11/22.

-WELDS 115 K622 5 CREDITS A10 9/18-12/6 5:30PM-9:30PM TTh PARKER D
+WELDS 115 K622 5 CREDITS A10 1/8-3/14 5:30PM-9:30PM TTh PARKER D